 Why this matters?
 The total vehicle mileage on our highway system reflects population and economic growth, as well as driver behavior.
 It directly influences the congestion and reliability indices, which are performance measures tracked by TxDOT.

 What are the results?
-More vehicle miles were traveled on Texas roadways in 2019 than in 2018.
+Less vehicle miles were traveled on Texas roadways in 2020 than in 2019.

 Description: Number of hours of delay per driver per year on Texas roadways.

 How is it measured?
 This measure estimates the annual delay per person in the state.
-It is the ratio of a) total annual hours of delay for all vehicles on Texas roadways to b) the estimated population of Texas, according to the Texas Demographic Center.
+It is the ratio of the total annual hours of delay for all vehicles on Texas roadways to the estimated population of Texas, according to the Texas Demographic Center.

 Why this matters?
 The highway system in Texas serves the growing needs of the traveling public.
 Hours of delay on Texas roadways incurs time and cost for businesses and the general population.
 Tracking the delay helps identify areas of improvement for relieving bottlenecks and enhancing the efficiency of the transportation system.